Renadyousef/Smart-schedule-/README.md

 # paste the following keys
 # Note: JWT_SECRET will be changed at deployment for security purposes
 JWT_SECRET=your_super_secret_key_here
-OPENAI_API_KEY= ** we can't commit this to GitHub, OpenAI disables committed keys for their security purposes, this only affects the generate schedule feature in your run, however, you can simply generate your own open api key or skip the generate schedule feature for now**
+OPENAI_API_KEY= ** we can't commit this to GitHub, OpenAI disables committed keys for their security purposes**
+# this only affects the generate schedule feature in your run; however, you can simply generate your own open api key or skip the generate schedule feature for now**

 # 5. Run the server
 # Note: By default, the server runs on port 5000.